spayne/right_hand_test/README.md

 This is a minimal OpenVR driver that publishes a controller with an animating skeleton on the right hand.

-It's intended to be correct and as small as possible.
+It is correct and as small as possible.